Events and alarms

 Viewing and editing details of an alarm

-You can respond to alarms in different ways.
-You can go to any view where you have added the Alarm List and double-click an alarm.
-The alarm opens in a separate window, where you can preview the alarm incident and live video.
-You can also respond to the alarm by changing the fields in the table below.
+• You can go to any view where you have added the Alarm List and double-click an alarm.
+The alarm opens in a separate window, where you can preview the alarm incident and its associated live video.

-Depending on how your XProtect VMSClosedShort for "Video Management Software". system is configured, you may also receive alarm desktop notifications.
+• Depending on how your XProtect VMSClosed Short for "Video Management Software". system is configured, you might also receive alarm desktop notifications.
 Such notifications stay on your screen for 15 seconds.
 When you click a notification, it takes you directly to the Alarm Manager tab and opens the alarm window.

 Field Description